ITenthusiasm/custom-elements/docs/extras/development-notes.md

 A collection of questions/concerns that I thought through while designing some of the Web Components in this repository.

+## Why Use IDs for Web Component Accessibility Instead of `ElementInternals`?
+(2025-11-26)

+The [`ElementInternals`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) interface is getting more and more improvements over time.
+Many of these improvements enable developers to create accessibility relationships between Custom Elements _without_ having to use unique IDs.
+So why do some of our components still use unique IDs?
+Well, there are two simple reasons:

+### 1&rpar; Browser Compatibility

+Using IDs to build accessible relationships between `HTMLElement`s has been supported for a very long time.
+However, support for `ElementInternals` is still fairly new.
+Some states, such as [`ElementInternals.ariaExpanded`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/ariaExpanded) have been supported since October 2023 (according to MDN).
+Compared to the support timeline for features like [`setFormValue()`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/setFormValue), that's not too bad.
+(However, `ElementInternals.setFormValue()` had support added in March 2023 according to MDN.
+So the argument that states "Well, if you're using `ElementInternals` for forms, you may as well use it for a11y too" isn't 100% true/valid.)

+However, other accessibility features like [`ElementInternals.ariaControlsElements`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/ariaControlsElements) and [`ElementInternals.ariaActiveDescendantElement`](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals/ariaActiveDescendantElement) became supported in April 2025 &mdash; two years later!
+So, for the sake of browser compatibility, some a11y features from `ElementInternals` really shouldn't be used yet.

+### Playwright Tests

+Playwright plays a _very_ crucial role in testing the functionality and accessibility of advanced Custom Elements; it can test behaviors that many tools out there cannot.
+Unfortunately, Playwright isn't currently able to inspect the ARIA states of `ElementInternals`.
+This means that if we want to write _passing_, _reliable_ tests related to _accessibility_, then we'll have to use IDs to build accessibility relationships right now.

+Beyond this, it isn't immediately clear to me how much Screen Readers have actually been tested with the new `ElementInternals` features.
+Sure, the spec defines the a11y features, but that doesn't mean they're actually supported in the wild yet.
+For example, `aria-errormessage` has been in the spec for a long time, but its support is still quite lacking today.
+Until there's proof that these new features are truly tested and reliable, there's no reason to chase after them.
+Doing so could unexpectedly break the UX of our components.
+(NOTE: It isn't _immediately_ clear to me either whether or not this is a valid concern.
+It's possible that all browsers expose `aria-controls` and `ElementInternals.ariaControlsElements` the same way.
+I don't know.
+But my point remains: proven testing has to be done by someone first.)

 ## Reasons to Prefer `attributeChangedCallback()` to `MutationObserver`s (2025-10-09)

 ### Synchronicity (Predictability)